 It gets a little kick from fresh jalapenos (which you can also roast for even more flavor) but not so much heat that you’ll be running for a glass of milk.
 Customize the spice level to your tastes by removing or keeping the seeds.
-For more fun party dips, try this million dollar dip, the crowd favorite buffalo chicken dip, the meaty cream cheese sausage dip, or this cheesy Velveeta Rotel sausage dip.
+For more fun party dips, try this million dollar dip, the crowd favorite buffalo chicken dip or its slow cooker version, the meaty cream cheese sausage dip, or this cheesy Velveeta Rotel sausage dip.

 JALAPENO POPPER DIP RECIPE TIPS

 Cream cheese – Bring the cream cheese to room temperature before mixing so it’s easier to combine with everything else.
 I’ve seen recipes where you can substitute cream cheese with Greek yogurt for a healthier option.

 Jalapenos – You can use a 4 oz. can of diced jalapenos instead of fresh jalapenos.
 Just make sure to drain the can well so the dip isn’t watered down.
 If you want to tame the heat a little, try some pickled jalapenos instead.